Bronisław Kaper: Biography

-In 1935, upon being offered a seven-year contract with MGM by studio head Louis B. Mayer, Kaper and Jurmann emigrated to the United States, where they continued their work.
+In 1935, MGM head Louis B. Mayer was vacationing in Paris and walked into a nightclub.
+Kaper was sitting at the piano, playing his own popular European tunes to a packed room.
+Mayer walked straight up to the piano mid-set, demanded to know who wrote the song, and offered Kaper a contract on the spot, and so in 1935, upon being offered a seven-year contract, Kaper and Jurmann emigrated to the United States, where they continued their work.
 One of their first American films was the Marx Brothers comedy A Night at the Opera (1935), for which they composed the song "Cosi-Cosa".
 Kaper and Jurmann also co-wrote the theme song for the 1936 film San Francisco.
 They worked again with the Marx Brothers on their follow-up film, A Day at the Races (1937), for which Kaper, Jurmann, and Gus Kahn wrote the song "All God's Chillun Got Rhythm", which became a minor jazz standard.